-- promoting a rapid and socially balanced transition towards a sustainable economy and society that are neutral in greenhouse gases; - guaranteeing climate justice, ensuring the protection of communities most vulnerable to the climate crisis, respect for human rights, equality and collective rights over the commons; - ensuring a sustainable and irreversible trajectory of greenhouse gas emissions reduction; - promoting the use of energy from renewable sources and their integration into the national energy system; - promoting circular economy, improving energy and resource efficiency; - strengthening national resilience and the capacity to adapt to climate change; - combating energy poverty, namely through the improvement of living conditions; liveability and citizens' fair access to energy use; - stimulating sustainable financing and promote information on climate risks by economic and financial agents; and - establishing a rigorous and ambitious basis for the definition and fulfilment of climate objectives, targets and policies.
+• promoting a rapid and socially balanced transition towards a sustainable economy and society that are neutral in greenhouse gases;

+- guaranteeing climate justice, ensuring the protection of communities most vulnerable to the climate crisis, respect for human rights, equality and collective rights over the commons; - ensuring a sustainable and irreversible trajectory of greenhouse gas emissions reduction; - promoting the use of energy from renewable sources and their integration into the national energy system; - promoting circular economy, improving energy and resource efficiency; - strengthening national resilience and the capacity to adapt to climate change; - combating energy poverty, namely through the improvement of living conditions; liveability and citizens' fair access to energy use; - stimulating sustainable financing and promote information on climate risks by economic and financial agents; and - establishing a rigorous and ambitious basis for the definition and fulfilment of climate objectives, targets and policies.

-Within the scope of the Climate Law, the Portuguese state undertakes to achieve climate neutrality by 2050 but the Portuguese government plans to closely monitor this target, until 2025, in order to anticipate the achievement of climate neutrality, by 2045.
-In addition, the following greenhouse gas reduction targets have adopted (not including the use of soil and forests): by 2030, a reduction of at least 55 per cent. compared to 2005 levels; by 2040, a reduction of at least 65 per cent. to 75 per cent. compared to 2005 levels; by 2050, a reduction of at least 90 per cent. compared to 2005 levels.
+Within the scope of the Climate Law, the Portuguese state undertakes to achieve climate neutrality by 2050 but the Portuguese government plans to closely monitor this target, in order to anticipate the achievement of climate neutrality, by 2045.

 Decree-Law No. 4/2024, of 5 January, establishes the Portuguese Voluntary Carbon Market ("VCM") and sets the rules for its operation.
-The VCM catalyses private sector investment while complementing public efforts to accelerate and promote mitigation actions in national territory, through projects for reducing GHG emissions and carbon sequestration, which are subject to specific eligibility criteria, emission accounting, and monitoring, reporting, and verification measures by an independent entity.
-The VCM allows the involvement and participation of various agents (individual or organizational, public or private level) on: (i) the supply side - the promotion of projects for reducing GHG emissions or carbon sequestration that generate carbon credits; and (ii) the demand side - the acquisition of these credits for the purpose of compensating GHG emissions or to ensure financial contributions for climate action.
+The VCM catalyses private sector investment while complementing public efforts to accelerate and promote mitigation actions in national territory, through projects for reducing greenhouse gas emissions and carbon sequestration, which are subject to specific eligibility criteria, emission accounting, and monitoring, reporting, and verification measures by an independent entity.
+The VCM allows the involvement and participation of various agents (individual or organizational, public or private level) on: (i) the supply side - the promotion of projects for reducing greenhouse gas emissions or carbon sequestration that generate carbon credits; and (ii) the demand side - the acquisition of these credits for the purpose of compensating greenhouse gas emissions or to ensure financial contributions for climate action.